We all aspire to raise compassionate children who are kind to those who especially need it most. Here are 7 tips on how to raise a kind child.

-In this case, you would want your kids to associate kindness as part of their makeup.
+In this case, you would want her to associate kindness as part of her makeup.
 Saying “You’re so kind,” would bear more impact than “You did a kind thing.”

-Author Adam Grant says this is one of the ways to raise a moral child.
+Professor and author Adam Grant says this is one of the ways to raise a kind, moral child.
 Praising character instead of behavior reinforces that she’s a kind person.
 He writes in his book, Originals:

 “When our character is praised, we internalize it as part of our identities.
 Instead of seeing ourselves as engaging in isolated moral acts, we start to develop a more unified self-concept as a moral person.”

 In other words, children are more likely to clean up toys when they’re asked to be helpers instead of to help.